pretix/pretix-docs/docs/topics/payment-providers.md

 # Payment Providers

 Payment providers are the means by which your customers can pay for their purchases in your ticket shop.
-They include payment methods that are handled within pretix, such as bank transfers and gift cards, and integrations of external services such as Stripe and PayPal.
+There are two types of payment providers: methods that are handled entirely within pretix, such as bank transfers and gift cards; and integrations with external services such as Stripe and PayPal.
 You have to enable and set up at least one payment provider if you want to receive payments from your customers via pretix.
 This article will show you how to do that.